 In addition, the worldwide coverage of GSaaS networks, ensures higher mission success rates, particularly during critical mission stages like Launch and Early Orbit Phases (LEOPs) or emergencies.

-3.3.2 Direct Receiving Station (DRS) at specific locations
+3.3.2 DRS (specific location deployment)

 In some cases, though, the user needs to have the data of a specific area available within a short period of time.
 This is possible thanks satellite tasking, which gives users the ability to commission satellites and capture imagery for a specific area, according to particular parameters and project needs.

-This can be achieved by placing a ground station in the vicinity of the area to image.
-These stations are often called Direct Receiving Station (DRS).
-Some commercial Earth Observation satellite operators offer the possibility to the user to place a DRS in the desired location, and task EO satellite(s) to downlink the data directly to their ground station.
+This can be achieved by placing a earth station in the vicinity of the area to image.
+These stations are often called DRS.
+Some commercial Earth Observation satellite operators offer the possibility to the user to place a DRS in the desired location, and task EO satellite(s) to downlink the data directly to their earth station.

 In most cases the EO system to access is composed of several satellites that can be tasked, in which case the user can choose which satellite pass is most convenient.
 This can be planned according to factors like the desired resolution, the weather prediction and/or the cloud situation in the area to image.